-On March 30, 2023, the Company entered into a stock purchase agreement (the "Stock Purchase Agreement") pursuant to which the Company issued and sold 4,975,608 shares of its common stock at a purchase price of \$0.41 per share for aggregate gross proceeds of \$2.04 million ("the March 2023 Private Placement").
-Two of the investors in the March 2023 Private Placement were affiliated with directors or officers of the Company: FCMI Parent Co. ("FCMI"), which is controlled by Albert D. Friedberg, the chairman of the Company's board of directors, and Vaccinex (Rochester) L.L.C., which is majority owned and controlled by Dr. Maurice Zauderer, the Company's President, Chief Executive Officer, and a member of its board of directors.
+On March 30, 2023, the Company entered into a stock purchase agreement (the "Stock Purchase Agreement") pursuant to which the Company issued and sold 23,693 shares of its common stock at a purchase price of \$86.10 per share for aggregate gross proceeds of \$2.04 million ("the March 2023 Private Placement").
+Two of the investors in the March 2023 Private Placement were affiliated with directors or officers of the Company: FCMI and Vaccinex (Rochester) L.L.C.
 In addition, FCMI made a binding commitment in the Stock Purchase Agreement to purchase, on or prior to May 15, 2023, up to an additional \$2.96 million of shares of the Company's common stock, less the aggregate purchase price of securities of the Company other than the shares sold by the Company to investors other than FCMI and its affiliates after the closing and on or prior to May 15, 2023, and subject to the terms and conditions of the Stock Purchase Agreement.

-During the year ended December 31, 2022 the Company completed private placements of our common stock to various investors for gross proceeds of \$13.5 million.
+During the year ended December 31, 2022, the Company completed private placements of our common stock to various investors for gross proceeds of \$13.5 million.

 On March 27, 2020, we announced that we had entered into an open market sale agreement (the "Open Market Sale Agreement" or "ATM") with Jefferies, LLC ("Jefferies") and filed a prospectus supplement pursuant to which we were able to issue and sell up to \$11.5 million of shares of our common stock from time.
 In September 2020, we filed a replacement prospectus supplement related to the Open Market Sale Agreement pursuant to which we may sell up to \$113 million of shares of our common stock through Jefferies.
+On May 19, 2023, the Company filed a prospectus supplement under which the Company may offer and sell, from time to time, shares of its common stock having an aggregate offering price of up to \$4,391,000 through the Open Market Sale AgreementSM.

-In 2021, the Company sold 5,937,900 shares of the Company's common stock, respectively, at a weighted average price of \$5.37 through the Open Market Sale Agreement, for total net proceeds of \$31.9 million, which the Company used to fund our planned clinical trials and general operations.
+In 2022, the Company sold 15,188 shares of the Company's common stock, at a weighted average price of \$235.20 through the Open Market Sale Agreement, for total net proceeds of \$3.6 million, which the Company used to fund our clinical trials and general operations.

-In 2022, the Company sold 3,189,411 shares of the Company's common stock, respectively, at a weighted average price of \$1.12 through the Open Market Sale Agreement, for total net proceeds of \$3.6 million, which the Company plans to use to fund our planned clinical trials and general operations.
+In 2023, the Company sold 3,409 shares of the Company's common stock, at a weighted average price of \$83.63 through the Open Market Sale Agreement, for total net proceeds of \$0.3 million, which the Company used to fund our clinical trials and general operations.